zbryikt/sharedb-wrapper/README.md

 # Sharedb Wrapper

 Wrapper for quickly integrating sharedb in your express server.
 Use along with Postgresql.
+A browserified version of json0-ot-diff and diff-match-patch is also provided as ot-diff.js.

 # Usage